stzn/TIL/SwiftDependencyManagement/README.md

 As developers, we often strive to find perfect abstractions, so multiple representations of a data model seem inelegant.
 For this reason, it’s common to see code bases where a desire to fully unify the domain model leads to inconsistent and hard to reason/maintain design.
 A unified model can be a good starting solution, but it is often not scalable or cost-effective.

 ※ Of course, a unified model is not always bad.
-For example, using a unified model controlled by an external team (e.g. server API/Firebase model, etc) throughout the application is often called a "conformist approach."
-There’s merit to such an approach, as it can speed up development at early stages of simple API-consumer app projects.
-If the app you’re building does nothing more than consuming and displaying data from some external APIs, such an approach might pay off while its requirements don’t change.
+For example, we believe  model won't change or the domain model and all seg always change together.

-#### Creating Segregated models
+#### Creating Segregated models (DTO)

 Thus, instead of always passing models across boundaries, consider using a data transfer representation (also known as data transfer objects or DTO).
 Creating separate model representations helps us keep the code concise and easy to develop, use and maintain.
 At first, the separate representations may look similar, but over time they often change at a distinct pace and for different reasons.